kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/6-pixel-centers.png" width="75%">
 </p>

 When we now draw a triangle, we loop through all coordinates inside our integer bounding box, and calculate the determinant value at pixel centers, ie at integer coordinates where we have added 0.5 along both axes.
-So the triangles will need to cover those points for a pixel to be drawn.
-(The illustration only shows candidate points near the right triangle edge.)
+So the triangle will need to cover those points for pixels to be drawn.
+(The illustration here only shows candidate points near the right triangle edge.)

 <p align="center">
 <img src="images/6-determinant-pixel-center.png" width="75%">
 </p>

+The code looks like this:

 ```JavaScript
 for (let y = ymin; y < ymax; y++) {